d11wtq/whittle/README.md

 There are two terminal rules (`"+"` and `:int`) and one nonterminal (`:expr`) in the above grammar.
 Each rule can have a block attached to it.
-The block is invoked with the result evaluating the blocks attached to each of its inputs (in a depth-first manner).
+The block is invoked with the result evaluating each of its inputs via their own blocks (in a depth-first manner).
 The default action if no block is given, is to return whatever the leftmost input to the rule happens to be.
 We use `#as` to provide an action that actually does something meaningful with the inputs.